ocaml/dune/doc/virtual-libraries.rst

 The default implementation must live in the same package as the virtual library.
 In the example above, that would mean that the ``time-js`` and ``time`` libraries must be in the same package

-Before version 2.6, this feature was experimental and guarded under the ``library_variants`` language.
-In 2.6, this feature was promoted to the stable Dune language, and all uses of ``(using library_variants)`` are forbidden since 2.6.

 Limitations
 ===========